SixArm/rust-quick-guide/doc/topics/box-type-for-a-smart-pointer/index.md

 This creates a new `Box` that contains the value 42.
 When `my_box` goes out of scope, the memory it allocated will be automatically deallocated.

-Overall, `Box` is a useful tool for allocating objects on the heap, transfering ownership between parts of your program, and using automatic deallocation to help prevent memory-related bugs.
+Overall, `Box` is a useful tool for allocating objects on the heap, transferring ownership between parts of your program, and using automatic deallocation to help prevent memory-related bugs.